steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 It is the kind of code that makes you squint.
 It could be that stray business logic in a controller, a view that queries the database, or even two intertwined features that change for different reasons.
 I am talking about code that is hard to read.

 Cryptic code slows everything down.
 It is the thing that makes a seemingly simple feature take weeks.
 Though we all can recognize unreadable code, it seems to keep showing up in our code-bases.
 This has to do with a lack of Cohesion.
-In the remainder of this article we explore the concept of Cohesion, and how we can use it to start taking control of messy parts of our code.
+Now let's explore the concept of Cohesion, so that we can start taking control of our code.

 # What is Cohesion?

-Hard to read code often jumbles unrelated concepts together in one place, requiring the reader to juggle multiple ideas in their mind.
-This puts the responsibility on the reader to figure out what is relevant, and what is not.
+Hard to read code often mixes unrelated concepts together in one place.
+This style often requires the reader to juggle multiple ideas in their mind.
+It puts the responsibility on the reader to figure out what is relevant, and what is not.
 And that is not fun.

-Cohesive code doesn't make the reader think, it puts code that is related together in one location.
-Unrelated code is placed at a distance.
+Cohesive code doesn't make the reader sort through the puzzle.
+Instead, this approach puts code that is related together in one location.
+Any unrelated code is placed at a distance.

-Let me make this more concrete, take a look at the module below.
-And ask yourself, “Is the `is_admin/1` function related to the `determine_score/3` function?”
+For a more concrete example, please take a look at the module below.
+Ask yourself, “Is the `is_admin/1` function related to the `determine_score/3` function?”

-You probably answered, “Nope.”
-And you would be correct.

 ```
 defmodule User do